 Regionally, Snohomish County was a high priority for remapping efforts due to the number of floods that have occurred, the high level of damages incurred, the relatively large population base, and the high number of repetitive loss structures (homes which have been flooded more than once in a ten year period).
 Snohomish County began working with FEMA and the Department of Ecology to remap the County's floodplains in 1999.

-Find the appropriate map panel number by referring to the Snohomish County Index Map.
+Find the appropriate map panel number by referring to the Snohomish County Index Map (PDF).
 All maps are provided in Adobe Acrobat format and are very large files (possible long download time depending on your equipment).

 Flood Insurance Study